leon-ai/docs.getleon.ai/docs/packages-modules.md

 ```
 Grab my latest tweets
 ```
-- I want Leon tells me my 5 latest tweets with the stats for each.
+- I want Leon tells me my 5 latest tweets with the stats of each.
 - It seems this module does not correspond to any existing package (category).
 So I create the Twitter package by creating the `packages/twitter` folder.
 - To do so, I make sure it follows the [package directory structure](#directory-structure) and contains the required files mentioned in that structure.